2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-introduction-to-functions-in-R.md

 specific tasks.

 # How to set up a function
-the basic outline for making a function in R is
+The basic outline for making a function in R is
 ```ruby
  `func_name <- function (argument){
     statement`